MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex7_Validate_Alerts_And_Attacks.md

 5. The **Microsoft Defender** portal displays the **Alerts** window, and it automatically opens the **eDiscovery search started or exported** pane for this alert activity that triggered the email.
 Scroll down through this pane and review all the information for this alert activity.
 When you are done, select **Close** to close the pane.

-6. While this exercise was about validating the alert that was generatred when running an eDiscovery search, you can perform the following steps if you're interested in viewing the statistics that were generated from this search:
+6. While this exercise was about validating the alert that was generated when running an eDiscovery search, you can perform the following steps if you're interested in viewing the statistics that were generated from this search:

 	- Select the **Home - Microsoft 365 admin center** tab in your Edge browser.
 In the **Microsoft 365 admin center**, select **Compliance** in the navigation pane to open the Microsoft Purview portal.